I've lost both of my parents and a father-in-law since beginning this story in July of 2012. Believe me that writing has been good therapy.

 She gently caressed the thin ribbon connecting them.
 "I've decided to make you whole again."

 The mists enveloped them, dragging the halves together.
 Loki's soul merged in an explosion of ideas, recollections and emotions.
 Roughly two years of divergent experiences smashed together into a fractured consciousness.
-His imbalanced psyche couldn't quickly reconcile the onslaught of vivid and exhaustive data.
+His imbalanced psyche couldn't reconcile the onslaught of vivid and exhaustive data.
 Loki convulsed in the mist's grip, screaming under the terrible strain from which there was no escape.

 Hel's voice cut through the madness.
 "Someday I will judge you, Father.
 Until then, you will wait your turn like every soul in my kingdom."

-Cami sat at the study table in her robe and pajamas, staring blindly at the wide variety of flower arrangements set out before her, taking up every inch of the surface.
+Cami sat at the study table in her robe and pajamas, staring blindly at the wide variety of flower arrangements set out before her, taking up nearly every inch of the surface.
 The sitting and dining rooms were packed full of flowers and various gifts from across the realms.
 Most were offered as condolences.
 A few were early presents for the baby.

 He's only been gone five days, Cami thought.
 She'd cried, slept or vomited through most of them.
 How was she going to endure this anguish?

 "Frigga sent another potion for you," Natasha said, setting the bottle on the table.

 Cami said softly, her voice devoid of real emotion, "That was nice of her."

 Natasha stroked the back of Cami's head and gently kneaded her neck and shoulders.
 "Are you hungry?"

 "No." The thought of eating made her queasy.